ioccc-src/winner/2015/burton/README.md

 ## Alternate code

 An alternate version of this entry, prog.alt.c, is provided.
-This alternate code is discussed in the "prog.c vs prog.orig.c" section of the author's comments below.
+This alternate code is discussed in the "prog.c vs prog.alt.c" section of the author's comments below.

 To compile this alternate version: